Light is encouraged from above and the side, dispersed through new and existing openings.

 The two new forms are proportionally thin and long, encouraging interaction with surrounding paddocks, allowing for areas of the building to be isolated depending on season and use, much like the areas of the working farm this building occupies.

-The romantic ideals of the scheme are based in the low-lying connection to the ground and 'heavy' back wall.
 The heavy structural concrete wall on the west begins the placement of the upper building, connected by a steel structure, allowing for shallow long forms to follow the natural contours, with lighter weight inner areas falling away with the landscape.
 The new entrance splits the old and the new, with new solid brickwork connecting back to the existing residence.
 The upper connection with the existing building is based on material articulation and window size proportions.

 The lower building is partially embedded in the ground to the south in order to allow for seamless interaction with the foreground and background across the lower roof from the upper building.